 Drugs can be fun.
 Drugs can even be great.
 Nonetheless, they can also be terrifying and utterly horrible.
-Here, let me explain.
-It was less than an hour ago that I was found in the presence of many kindred spirits; upon our time we set ourselves forthwith in a great indulgence of several psychedelics, narcotics, and a vast abundance of many marijuana strains.
-Life was wonderful and festive, as jubilance filled the air.
+Please, let me explain, here.
+Less than an hour ago I was in the presence of many kindred spirits; upon our time we set ourselves forthwith in a great indulgence of several psychedelics, narcotics, and a vast abundance of many marijuana strains.
+Life was wonderful, festive, as jubilance filled the air.
 And that is because, you see, the primary keys of drug consumption were followed: by placing one’s self in the proper setting with righteous people.
 Though be mindful, for one must monitor their usage amount!
 You know, only take enough to where nirvana is crafted, yet coherency to the degree of socializing with other humans is still possible.
 Plainly, these are in the ideal terms of when drug use can be fun and can be absolutely great.
 However, once a threshold has been surpassed, and you let the drugs not only enhance but consume your world–WHEN YOU ENTER INTO AN UNKNOWN ENVIRONMENT!–well, that’s when it all can be terrifying and utterly horrible.
 Which is where I am now, in a convenience store at the peak of night standing in line–first in line!
 Here, watching as the clerk’s flesh slowly melts, oozes, and drips off of his face.

 And bizarre, you would think!
 But not for me, as this is surely not my first ever drug-induced episode out in a public setting that we are talking about here.
 Speaking of talking, I hear him talk: with his words producing a foreign like slur–an echoing of sorts that I cannot comprehend.
 Regardless, I watch him proceed on with his fruitless vocalization.
 Persistent!–he talks and he talks!
 Closely, though I focus, try to listen, with my eyes straining from their sockets, and there, succinctly, I hear him say “Sir is there anything–ANYTHING I can help you with tonight?”